Deepam84/NGS-analysis-scripts-/README.md

 salmon_download.sh - a bash script to download the fastq files for this project from the Sequence Read Archive

-salmon_quant.sh - a script to quantify the reads using the pseudoaligner Salmon against the indexed GENCODE Human transcriptome
+salmon_quant.sh - a script to transcript gene quantification using the pseudoaligner Salmon against the indexed GENCODE Human transcriptome

 star_aligner.sh - a bash script to align reads to the current release of the GENCODE Human genome set using STAR